ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 # Signing the LPA

-The people involved in the LPA must sign it in the correct order.
-If they don't, the Office of the Public Guardian won't register it and your attorneys will not be able to use it.
+The LPA must be signed in the right order - if not, OPG cannot register the LPA and you may have to pay the application fee again.
+Everyone can sign on the same day or different days, as long as people sign in the right order.

 ### Order of signing